lengocthuong15/teams-chat-backup/README.md

 # Microsoft Teams Chat Backup

+######This project is forked from: https://github.com/edgraaff/teams-chat-backup

+##Enhancement:

+I've added more options and feature for easy backup a chat:
+- Search user id through user displayname
+- Auto search for chat id
+- Add the options for
+  - Skip download messages: `skipmess`
+  - Skip download images: `skipimg`
+- Add Darkmode for the final output.
+Adjust body to center.

+##Purpose and output
 This project retrieves a full chat history (messages and uploaded files) and renders it as an HTML.

 ## Requirements